amazeeio/docs/step_by_step_guides/technical_requirements.md

 ## Secure Socket Shell (SSH)

-To keep our systems secure and access easily revocable we don't set static passwords on any amazee.io systems.
-Every user access is tied to a personal SSH Key.
+To keep our systems secure and access easily revokable we don't set static passwords on any amazee.io systems.
+Every user access is tied to a personal SSH RSA Key.

 SSH consists of two Keys: